MattSegal/devblog/content/infra/django-nginx-reverse-proxy-config.md

 ## Proxy pass

 The `proxy_pass` directive tells NGINX to send all requests for that location to the specified address.
-For example, if your WSGI server was running on 127.0.0.1 / localhost, port 8000, then you would use this config:
+For example, if your WSGI server was running on localhost (which has IP 127.0.0.1), port 8000, then you would use this config:

 ```nginx
 server {